Frequently Asked Questions

 Zhen "Phone Home" T'ang - Monroe, IN

-- Seems to always be leaving the table to talk on his cell.
+- Seems to always be leaving the table to talk on his phone.
 But when he's there, he is a tight aggressive player who knows what he's doing.

 - Tight, Aggressive Expert